MichaelKohler/P2/problemset01/readme.md

 # P2 Course, 2012

-1st Week, please push your solutions by Thursday, March 1, 12:00 o'clock to our server.
+1st Week, please push your solutions by Friday, March 2, 12:00 o'clock to our server.

 ## File filter task